IARCbioinfo/abra-nf/README.md

 - [java](https://www.java.com/)
 - [ABRA2](https://github.com/mozack/abra2) jar file

-You can avoid installing all the external software by only installing Docker.
-See the [IARC-nf](https://github.com/IARCbioinfo/IARC-nf) repository for more information.
+A conda receipe, and docker and singularity containers are available with all the tools needed to run the pipeline (see "Usage" and the [IARC-nf](https://github.com/IARCbioinfo/IARC-nf) repository for more information.)

 ## Input